 Here we take a look at some of the ways you could alleviate the financial pressure of studying an LLM program.

 The first place to turn to for many students who are based in the UK already will be the UK Government's postgraduate loans system.
 The amount you qualify for depends on where you are based in the UK, but it's worth researching what you might get and what you will pay back.
 Currently, EU students should speak to the government of the country they are currently based in to fund their LLM year.

 Private Student Loan

-For international and home LLM students alike, a private student loan is a popular choice.
+For international and home LLM students alike, a private student loan is a popular choice for funding LLM studies.
 A private internationally based student loans companies like Prodigy Finance, will tailor make each loan for the student in question and will be able to adjust your loan conditions if you move to continue your studies or if your study plans change.
 Because they only deal with students, they are able to offer students better rates and conditions than other financial institutions – and have a better understanding of the financial demands and limitations on students.

 Treat Fees As An investment

 To help to get your head around the costs of your studies you need to start by adjusting the way you are thinking about the tuition fees and associated costs.
 This is an investment in your future career and earnings, so view it as an investment, not just money you are spending.
 If you're not using the LLM to make a change to your career, then speak to your employer about anticipated salary increases once you’ve completed the course.
 Otherwise, try to get some solid information about the figures you could expect to earn after you’ve graduated and use this data to make a sound financial decision.

 Speak to the law school you attended for your undergraduate degree, some law schools and universities offer discounts on fees for alumni.
 Also, check for scholarships that reduce tuition fees as well, most institutions will list them on their website and others will automatically consider all applicants to the law school, so make sure you know before making your decision.